Kotlin/kotlinx.coroutines/docs/topics/coroutines-debugging.md

 The [`kotlinx-coroutines-debug`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-debug/) module provides a debug agent for JVM applications.
 The agent tracks coroutines as they are created, suspended, and resumed.

-The [`DebugProbes`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-debug/kotlinx.coroutines.debug/-debug-probes/) API is the main entry point to the debug agent.
+The [`DebugProbes`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-debug/kotlinx.coroutines.debug/-debug-probes/) API is the main entry point for the debug agent.
 You can use it to print active coroutines and their current state.
 The output includes stack traces that show where each coroutine was created and where it is suspended.